diem/diem/specifications/common/authenticated_data_structures.md

 #### Accounts

 At the logical level, an account is a collection of Move resources and modules.
 At the physical level, an account is an ordered map of access paths to byte array values.
 TODO: link to definition of access path.
-When an account is stored in the ledger state, the ordered map is serialized using Diem Canonical Serialization (LCS) to create a binary blob `AccountStateBlob` that gets inserted into a sparse Merkle tree.
+When an account is stored in the ledger state, the ordered map is serialized using Binary Canonical Serialization (BCS) to create a binary blob `AccountStateBlob` that gets inserted into a sparse Merkle tree.

 ```rust
 type Path = Vec<u8>;